barrypolley/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766
 ```

-The difference between these numbers and the prior calculations is negligible.
+The difference between these numbers and the prior calculations is negligible, as is the difference between the histograms.

 ### Are there differences in activity patterns between weekdays and weekends?
 I used the approach supplied by fellow student Renaud Dufour, in December 2014 class discussion thread #37, to create a new column labelling all observations as either weekday or weekend.
 A simple visual comparison of the activity plots shows that the answer to this question is **YES**.